Merck Manual

 Table

-A hypertensive urgency is diastolic blood pressure that is more than 120 mm Hg but has not yet caused any organ damage that is apparent to people or their doctors.
+A hypertensive urgency is a systolic blood pressure that is more than 180 mm Hg and/or a diastolic blood pressure that is more than 120 mm Hg but has not yet caused any organ damage that is apparent to people or their doctors.
 A hypertensive urgency usually does not cause symptoms.

 A hypertensive emergency is a particularly severe form of high blood pressure.
-Diastolic blood pressure is at least 120 mm Hg, and there is evidence of progressive damage in one or more vital organs (typically the brain, heart, and kidneys), often accompanied by a variety of symptoms.
-Hypertensive emergencies are uncommon, but they are several times more common among people of African ancestry than among people of European ancestry, among men than among women, and among people in lower socioeconomic groups than among those in higher socioeconomic groups.
+Systolic blood pressure is at least 180 mm Hg and/or diastolic blood pressure is at least 120 mm Hg, and there is evidence of progressive damage in one or more vital organs (typically the brain, heart, and kidneys), often accompanied by a variety of symptoms.
 If untreated, a hypertensive emergency can be fatal.

 The Body's Control of Blood Pressure